 PLTU Short Volume

-Direxion Daily PLTR Bull 2X Shares (PLTU) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $353.2M, listed on NASDAQ, carrying a beta of 0.14 to the broader market.
-The fund, under normal circumstances, invests at least 80% of its net assets (plus any borrowings for investment purposes) in the securities of PLTR and financial instruments, such as swap agreements and options, that, in combination, provide 2X daily leveraged exposure to PLTR, consistent with the fund’s investment objective.
+Direxion Daily PLTR Bull 2X Shares (PLTU) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $257.1M, listed on NASDAQ, carrying a beta of 0.38 to the broader market.
+This fund typically dedicates a minimum of 80% of its total investment capital (which encompasses both its net assets and any funds acquired through borrowing) to either direct securities of PLTR or various financial instruments, including but not limited to swap agreements and options.
 Led by Douglas Yones, public since 2024-12-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.